 Ipswich Original Ocean Queen

-previously known as Ocean Queen Beer House, British Queen
+also traded as as: Ocean Queen Beer House, British Queenhistorical era: mid 20th century

 closed February 27th, 1941